draios/kubernetes-sysdig-metrics-apiserver/README.md

      version: v1beta1
    ```

-4. We are going to deploy the metrics server, but first you need to create the secret with your API key:
+14. Deploy the metrics server, but first you need to create the secret with your API key:

    ```
    kubectl create secret generic --from-literal access-key=<YOUR_API_KEY> -n custom-metrics sysdig-api
    ```

-   Now create the deployment with:
+15. Create the deployment with:

    ```
    $ kubectl apply -f deploy/02-sysdig-metrics-server.yml
    ```

-   It should be possible to retrieve the full list of metrics available using
-   the following command:
+   You can retrieve the full list of metrics available by using the following command:

    ```
    $ kubectl get --raw "/apis/custom.metrics.k8s.io/v1beta1" | jq -r ".resources[].name"
    ```

-   If you want to know the value of a metric, execute:
+   If you want to know the value of a metric, run:

    ```
    $ kubectl get --raw "/apis/custom.metrics.k8s.io/v1beta1/namespaces/<NAMESPACE_NAME>/services/<SERVICE_NAME>/<METRIC_NAME>" | jq .